behu-kea/first-semester-java/README.md

 - 5/8 weekly assignments
 - 2 cross-disciplinary projects

-You can solve the mandatory assignments as a group, but have to hand in the assignments individually on Fronter. **LINK TIL AFLEVERINGSTING**
+You can solve the mandatory assignments as a group, but have to hand in the assignments individually on Fronter.